-The University of Florida offers a Bachelor of Science in Emergency Services (Fire Science) to interested students.
-This distance learning format may make this program ideal for working professionals who wish to gain a strong educational and skill-based foundation in Fire and Emergency Services, but wouldn’t have the freedom to pursue a traditional degree on-campus.
-The University of Florida’s B.S. in Fire Sciences aims to prepare students to be leaders who can manage all aspects of the modern emergency response agency.
-Students should be aware that proctored exams may need to be completed on campus, or at an approved location.
+The University of Florida offers a Bachelor of Science in Fire & Emergency Services for working professionals who wish to gain a strong educational and skill-based foundation in Fire and Emergency Services, but wouldn’t have the freedom to pursue a traditional degree on-campus.
+The program aims to prepare students to be leaders who can manage all aspects of the modern emergency response agency.

 Accreditation & Licensing

 Southern Association of Colleges and Schools, Commission on Colleges

 UF is partially authorized for residents of Alabama, Arkansas, Iowa, Kentucky, Maryland, Massachusetts, Minnesota, New Hampshire, North Carolina, Ohio, and Washington.
 States pending authorization include: Kansas, Michigan, New York, and Oregon.